MycroftAI/documentation/_pages/picroft.md

 #### Keeping your Picroft updated

 The easiest way to keep your Picroft updated is to burn a new disk image to your Micro SD card, and re-pair your Picroft Device.

+#### Connecting Picroft to a keyboard and/or monitor

+If you would like to see the output of Picroft on a monitor (rather than SSH'ing in to Picroft), you can plug a HDMI monitor in to the HDMI slot on the Raspberry Pi.

+If you would like to connect a keyboard or mouse (rather than SSH'ing in to Picroft), connect them via the USB slots on the Raspberry Pi.

+In our experience, we've found most monitors, keyboards and mice are plug-and-play - ie. you shouldn't have to install any additional drivers.

 ### Common issues on Picroft Devices